Connect to SFTP with SSH keys on Jitterbit private agents

 When editing the configuration file, note that a line that is commented out with '#' must not be left blank, or the next line will be read as a comment even if it does not begin with '#'.

 After making configuration changes, always restart the Jitterbit agent in order for the changes to take effect.
-See Edit the Configuration File (jitterbit.conf) for additional information.
+See Edit the configuration file (jitterbit.conf) for additional information.

-Configuring an SFTP Connection in Studio
+Configure an SFTP connection in studio

 Now you are ready to configure your SFTP connection in the Studio project design application.

-Cloud Studio
+Integration Studio

-• Host: The servername or IP address of the SFTP server.
+- Host: The servername or IP address of the SFTP server.
 (Required.)

-• Port: The default port for SFTP is 22.
+- Port: The default port for SFTP is 22.
 If the server is configured for a different port for SFTP, clear the Use Default Port checkbox and specify the port.
 (Required.)

-• Security Options: Use the dropdown to select SFTP.
+- Security Options: Use the dropdown to select SFTP.

-• Username: Enter the login name for the server.
+- Username: Enter the login name for the server.

-• Password: Since keys are being used for authentication, leave empty to pass a blank password.
+- Password: Since keys are being used for authentication, leave empty to pass a blank password.

-Then follow FTP Read Activity or FTP Write Activity to specify the path(s) to read from or write to.
+Then follow FTP Read activity or FTP Write activity to specify the path(s) to read from or write to.

 Add any additional settings and specifications that are required to configure the connection or activity for your requirements.